namithubot/medley-fe-tech-test/README.md

 ### API Integration

-You will be integrating with an existing API.
-Here are the details of the endpoints you will need to interact with:
+The project is using the following APIs.
+These are the dependencies for this project to work.

 1. **Payouts Endpoint**